AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/learners-in-live-hub-session.md

 During the session, you collaborate with the Instructor and other learners using the session tools.
 You can:

 * Chat with everyone in the Everyone tab, or message the Instructor and other learners in the Private tab.
+View [Use the chat panel as a Learner](./use-the-chat-panel-as-a-learner.md)

 * Ask questions for the Instructor to respond to.

 * Raise your hand and send reactions.
+View [Raise hand and send reactions](./raise-hand-and-send-reactions.md) for more information.

-* Respond to polls and quizzes launched by the Instructor.
+* Respond to [polls](./respond-to-a-poll.md) and [quizzes](./attempt-a-quiz.md) launched by the Instructor.

+* If the instructor has enabled screen sharing and whiteboard access, you can [share your screen](./share-your-screen-as-a-learner.md) and collaborate on the [whiteboard](./use-whiteboard-as-a-learner.md) with other participants.

 * Join breakout rooms for group activities and select **Ask for Help** when you need the Instructor.

-* Share and annotate your screen when the Instructor lets participants present.
+You can also view an AI-generated report summarizing your room's discussion.
+View [Participate in a breakout session](./participate-in-a-breakout-session.md) for more information.

 ## After the session